pennz/diabeticRetina/ana.md

 my previous resutl:
 0.723, need to improve.
-Previous direction is not right. for quick loopback, edit locally and separate well, for better tesing (with local configuration maybe)
+Previous direction is not right. for quick loopback, edit locally and separate well, for better tesing (with local configuration maybe) set mail stone, and check if it is done